Raffles, the Amateur Cracksman (play): Broadway premiere and reception

 Raffles had its Broadway premiere on October 27, 1903, at the Princess Theatre.
 The New-York Tribune reviewer was dismissive of suave, elegant thieves as a stage novelty, and even more so of crime as a mental disease or aberration.
 They were harsh with Kyrle Bellew, saying he was "too completely artificial, shallow, and saccharine not to become monotonous and insipid."
-They did recommend seeing the play for E. M. Holland, "who repeats in it, under new circumstances, his old achievement of seeming languid indifference veiling vigilent attention and splendid executive force, in Jim the Penman.
+They did recommend seeing the play for E. M. Holland, "who repeats in it, under new circumstances, his old achievement of seeming languid indifference veiling vigilant attention and splendid executive force, in Jim the Penman.
 The critic for The New York Times also thought Raffles no novelty as a thief, but admired Presbrey's idea of giving Raffles and the detective equal stage time and making them both amateurs.

 Charles Darnton in The Evening World felt that Raffles was "still little more than a sketch".
 The reviewer for The Sun said the play was a "stained glass dime novel" and the audience "composed of grown-up children".
 They also contrasted the acting styles of Bellew and E. M. Holland, calling it "a duel of methods-- the polished romantic and the polished naturalistic".

 By November 1903, The New York Times reported that Raffles was "one of the few plays now in the city that are filling their theatres", while two weeks later Raffles run at the Princess Theatre was "extended for an indefinite term".
 Leander Richardson in The Buffalo News said Kyrle Bellew was popular with the "matinee girls" who hung around the stage door to see him after daytime performances, something that didn't happen when he played "virtuous" roles.